Policies and Other Important Information

 - Limits on staff time allow the Library to offer only brief one-on-one assistance.
-The Library offers occasional Internet classes which are advertised in the Library Events of the Month brochure.
+The Library offers free Internet workshops.

-- Downloading to diskette may be permitted at some Library workstations.
+- Downloading to diskette or flashdrive may be permitted at some Library workstations.

 - The Library assumes no responsibility for any data which may be downloaded by the user or for the reliability of such data.